 Structural movement

 Repair category 1

-Notes No obvious evidence of significant movement noted within the limitations of my inspection.
+Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.

-Dampness, rot and infestation

-Repair category 2

-Notes There is evidence of condensation in various locations.
+Dampness, rot and infestation Repair category 3 Notes There is evidence of wood boring insect infestation.
+This appears to be Bark Beetle and does not represent a significant defect.
+There is evidence of condensation in various locations.
 This may be alleviated by a proper balance of heating and ventilation.
 This should be monitored.
 Further advice can be obtained from a specialist contractor.
-This is most notable in the roof space.
-This is not unusual at this time of year.
+There is evidence of rot and penetrating dampness to various walls and roof.
+Further concealed timbers may be defective.
+Further investigation can be carried out by a firm of timber/damp specialists with a view to having all necessary remedial repairs implemented.